JuliaJi-UI/Design-Portfolio/README.md

 # Design-UI
-My Website using HTML5, CSS3, and Javascript - Responsive
+Website using HTML5, CSS3, and Javascript - Responsive